GizzlyFacu/GizzlyVaultTones/Tasks.md

 ## Fourth Level: TextPlaylist
 1. Completed - Start making a .qml sample of an textAnnotator.
 2. Completed - First Desgin of dinamic notes.
-3. Make the principal MusicPlayer.
+3. Completed - Make the principal MusicPlayer.
-4. Try loading a song.
+4. Completed - Try loading a song.
-5. Make the secondary AudionotePlayer.
+5. Completed - Make the secondary AudionotePlayer.
+6. Execute another mediaplayer for audio-notes.
+7. Save audio-notes in the song folder.
+8. Save text-notes in the song folder.?
-6. Finished TextPlaylist part I.
+12. Finished TextPlaylist part I.

 ## Fifth Level: Connecting Everything
 1. Completed - Connect songFile to TextPlaylist.
 2. Completed - Connect songName to TextPlaylist.
-3. Add Notes in Texplaylist.
+3. Completed - Add Notes in Texplaylist.
-4. Connect songNotes to Texplaylist.
+4. Completed - Connect songNotes to Texplaylist.
-5. Learn how to load things to Qt in a internal folder(external project).
+5. Completed - Learn how to load things to Qt in a internal folder(external project).
 I can try an app to load/save and show Images.
+6. Completed - FileDialog+Folder Creation
+7. Finiishd TextPlaylist